 The American Association of Feline Practitioners (AAFP) has recently released their position statement on the declawing of cats and we would like to share that information with you.
 We would also like to mention some issues of particular concern to the AAFP and how we address them at the Dougherty Veterinary Clinic.

-As a Cat Friendly Practice, we rely on the AAFP for a wealth of information including client education, veterinarian continuing education and current topics in medicine, surgery and behavior.
+We rely on the AAFP for a wealth of information including client education, veterinarian continuing education and current developments in medicine, surgery and behavior.
 Contributors to the Journal of Feline Medicine and Surgery, in which the position statement appears, include respected researchers and clinicians from academia and clinical practice.

 The AAFP is opposed to declawing as an elective procedure.
 They recognize scratching as a normal part of cat behavior that serves several purposes that may benefit the cat.
 The AAFP encourages veterinarians to discuss ways that scratching behavior can be made less damaging to both the cat owner and the home.